A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Learn how ACA-specific MAGI is calculated.

-On the lower end of the income spectrum, buyers are eligible for subsidies in most states that implemented ACA’s Medicaid expansion if their income is above 138% of the federal poverty level.2 In those states, applicants below that threshold are eligible for Medicaid.
+On the lower end of the income spectrum, buyers are eligible for subsidies in most states that have implemented the ACA’s Medicaid expansion if their income is above 138% of the federal poverty level.2 In those states, applicants below that threshold are eligible for Medicaid.

 In the states that haven’t yet expanded Medicaid eligibility (Alabama, Florida, Georgia, Kansas, Mississippi, South Carolina, Tennessee, Texas, Wisconsin, and Wyoming), buyers are eligible for premium subsidies if their income is at least equal to the federal poverty level.
 Because Medicaid expansion hasn’t yet been implemented in these states, eligibility for Medicaid is based on strict pre-ACA eligibility guidelines.
 (In nine states that have rejected Medicaid expansion, residents continue to face a coverage gap.)